Dillon686/odin-recipes/README.md

-# odin-recipes-2024
+# odin-recipes
-2024 Redo of Odin Recipes project
+Odin Project recipe assignment, part of the Foundations course